codekitchen/round_game/TASKS.md

 # Polish
 - [ ] better rotation of pieces, it's wonky how they move around
+- [ ] hold down left/right to move, not just tap
 - [ ] Player username and emoji avatar
 - [ ] Show position in the queue and notify when they're next
 - [ ] Handle too many players joining (100 max?)
 - [ ] Show some basic stats

+# Deploy
+- [ ] Deploy to an instance, probably Fargate.
+Use aws copilot?
+- [ ] Will need HTTPS, so SSL cert. roundrobin.codekitchen.net?